 Before selecting a broker, think about the commissions, as well as the ease of use of the brokers trading platform.
-Does it have quality charts?
-Or having any other special features.
-These are among the questions traders ask before deciding which broker to go with.
+Does it have quality research reports?
+Traders need to ask these types of questions before choosing a broker.

 Investing in Penny Stocks

 If you are serious about winning with penny stocks, you need to investigate any company you are thinking of purchasing stock in.
 Here are some questions to ask yourself:

 Is it a real company?

 A lot of penny stocks are in shell companies.
 Shell companies do not actually do anything, despite being legally incorporated.
 They are set up either for reasons relating to the branding or finances of the company which owns them, or they are reserved for future use.
 The point is that they are inactive.
 Stay away from shell companies; only invest in real companies which are producing real products or offering real services.